International Conference on Asset Management, Facilities and Maintenance concludes with recommendations

 Posted in

-<The 23rd International Conference on Asset Management, Facilities and Maintenance, which was held from January 12 to 14, 2026, in Riyadh, under the patronage of His Royal Highness Prince Faisal bin Bandar bin Abdulaziz, Governor of Riyadh Region, with the participation of a wide range of Their Excellencies and Excellencies, and a group of experts, specialists, academics and professionals from inside and outside the Kingdom, concluded in the city of Riyadh, under the patronage of His Royal Highness Prince Faisal bin Bandar bin Abdulaziz.
+The 23rd International Conference on Asset Management, Facilities and Maintenance, which was held from January 12 to 14, 2026, in Riyadh, under the patronage of His Royal Highness Prince Faisal bin Bandar bin Abdulaziz, Governor of Riyadh Region, with the participation of a wide range of Their Excellencies and Excellencies, and a group of experts, specialists, academics and professionals from inside and outside the Kingdom, concluded in the city of Riyadh, under the generous patronage of His Royal Highness Prince Faisal bin Bandar bin Abdulaziz.

 Workshops and training programs

 Dr. Zuhair Al Sarraj, Chairman of the conference, stated that an intensive scientific and professional program was held, which included twenty-one specialized workshops, in addition to two training programs on excellence in asset management and professional facilities management.
-The conference was also accompanied by the AFM Expo, which included pavilions for about 70 participating entities.
+The conference was accompanied by the AFM Expo, which included pavilions for about 70 participating entities.

 85 speakers and experts from 25 countries

-About 85 speakers and experts from 25 countries participated in the conference, offering their professional expertise and experience through fourteen scientific sessions and panel discussions, in addition to hosting special meetings of the International Maintenance Organization (IMA), which strengthened the international dimension of the conference and its position as a leading professional platform in this vital sector.
+A total of 85 speakers and experts from 25 countries participated in the conference, offering their professional expertise and experience through fourteen scientific sessions and panel discussions, in addition to hosting special meetings of the International Maintenance Organization (IMA), which strengthened the international dimension of the conference and its position as a leading professional platform in this vital sector.

-70 specialized pavilions at AFM Expo
+70 specialized booths at AFM Expo

 The conference was also accompanied by the AFM Expo, which featured 70 specialized booths for assets, facilities and maintenance, forming an interactive platform to showcase technical solutions and innovations, and contributed to enhancing professional networking, exchanging experiences and building professional partnerships among participants, supporting the development of this vital sector.

-The conference also served as a platform for institutional dialogue and integration of roles between different sectors, and contributed to the transfer of knowledge and exchange of successful experiences, reflecting on the development of policies and practices, raising the level of operational efficiency, and achieving sustainability in asset, facilities and maintenance management.
+The conference also formed a platform for institutional dialogue and integration of roles between different sectors, and contributed to the transfer of knowledge and exchange of successful experiences, reflecting on the development of policies and practices, raising the level of operational efficiency, and achieving sustainability in asset, facilities and maintenance management.

-The conference also served as a platform for institutional dialogue and integration of roles between different sectors.
+The conference also formed a platform for institutional dialogue and integration of roles between different sectors, and contributed to the transfer of knowledge and exchange of successful experiences.

-8 recommendations at the conference
+8 conference recommendations

-Participants recommend taking advantage of the guidance document for digital transformation steps in the field of facilities and maintenance management published by the International Maintenance Organization (IMA).
-3- That the Saudi Association for Asset, Facility and Maintenance Management and the Arab Council for Asset, Facility and Maintenance Management, through the Omnitech Academy, develop a methodology and guidelines for the development of education and training programs to keep pace with the requirements of digital applications in the management of facilities and maintenance work, and invite the Council to organize higher diploma programs, executive master's degrees or international fellowships in the field of maintenance digitization.
+3- That the Saudi Association for Asset, Facility and Maintenance Management and the Arab Council for Asset, Facility and Maintenance Management, through Umintec Academy, develop a methodology and a guide to develop education and training programs to keep pace with the requirements of digital applications in the management of facilities and maintenance work, and invite the Council to organize higher diploma, executive master's or international fellowship programs in the field of maintenance digitization.

 5- Utilities and maintenance departments should develop systematic strategies and policies for data collection and analysis plans to maximize their use to achieve an effective digital transformation, especially in the field of developing performance measurement indicators.

-6- The importance of adopting predictive maintenance strategies based on the use of artificial intelligence, smart technologies and robotics in the inspection and maintenance of electricity systems, transportation systems and infrastructure.
-The importance of utilizing the data provided by computerized facilities management and maintenance system applications to support sustainable practices, to reduce energy consumption and promote sustainability goals.
+7- The importance of utilizing the data provided by computerized facilities management and maintenance systems applications to support sustainable practices, to reduce energy consumption and promote sustainability goals.

-7. 8- Participants call for adopting a mechanism that helps converge academia and research with professional sectors, to address the challenges associated with digital transformation and develop innovative solutions that meet the changing needs of facilities management.
+8- Participants call for adopting a mechanism that helps converge academia and research with professional sectors, to address the challenges associated with digital transformation and develop innovative solutions that meet the changing needs of facilities management.

-8 The participants thank the patron of the conference, His Royal Highness Prince Faisal bin Bandar bin Abdulaziz Al Saud, Emir of Riyadh, and recommend sending a cable of thanks to His Highness for his kind sponsorship of the conference, the Saudi Association for Asset, Facility and Maintenance Management, the Arab Council for Asset, Facility and Maintenance Management, the supporting entities for organizing the conference, the sponsoring companies and the organizing partner of the conference for good organization, accurate execution and generous hospitality.
+The participants thank the patron of the conference, His Royal Highness Prince Faisal bin Bandar bin Abdulaziz Al Saud, Emir of Riyadh, and recommend sending a cable of thanks to His Highness for his kind sponsorship of the conference, the Saudi Association for Asset, Facility and Maintenance Management, the Arab Council for Asset, Facility and Maintenance Management, the supporting entities for organizing the conference, the sponsoring companies and the organizing partner of the conference for the good organization, accurate execution and generous hospitality.